urql-graphql/urql/packages/solid-start-urql/README.md

 `@urql/solid-start` provides URQL integration for [SolidStart](https://start.solidjs.com/), built with SolidStart's native primitives like `query`, `action`, and `createAsync`.

+> **Note:** This package is specifically designed for SolidStart applications with SSR.
+If you're building a client-side only SolidJS app, use [`@urql/solid`](https://github.com/urql-graphql/urql/tree/main/packages/solid-urql) instead.
+See [SolidJS vs SolidStart](#solidjs-vs-solidstart) for key differences.

 ## Features

 - 🎯 **SolidStart Native** - Built with `query`, `action`, `createAsync`, and `useAction`